Maryan-ali/semantic-html/README.md

 ## Objective

-I attempted to refactor an assignment into a semantic HTML code
+I attempted to refactor this assignment into a semantic HTML code

 ## Screenshot of Final page